RubensZimbres/Repo-2018/CycleGAN Project/README.md

 python3 wikiart.py --datadir ./wikiart-saved/ fetch --only artists

-Edit .JSON file to the artists you want (see example in this repo)
+Edit .JSON file to the artists you want (see .json example in this folder)

 Download datasets